microsoft/copilot-camp/docs/pages/custom-engine/04-authentication.md

 ## Introduction

 Get ready to enhance your CareerGenie by integrating Entra ID (formerly Azure AD) single sign-on (SSO).
 This will allow your app to seamlessly acquire tokens for accessing Microsoft 365 data via Microsoft Graph, ensuring smooth authentication and authorization.
-You'll be incorporating this SSO capability using the Teams AI library and the Bot Framework, specifically focusing on a single-tenant configuration.
+You'll be incorporating this SSO capability using the Teams AI library and the Bot Framework, specifically focusing on a multi-tenant configuration.

 ## Exercise 1: Set up your project for Entra ID Single Sign-on